Azie88/ML-Classification-Customer-Churn-Prediction/README.md

 - With 80/20 train/eval split, the random forest model achieved an accuracy of ~85%

-- Gradient Boosting models perform well on classification tasks, compared to other regular ML models
+- Tree Based models perform well on classification tasks, compared to other regular ML models

 ##  How to use this repository :monocle_face: